- Patents and utility models

 Jelco Co., Ltd. (株式会社ジェルコ, also written with “エ” as 株式会社ジエルコ — Kabushiki Gaisha Jeruko) was a Japanese keyboard manufacturer.
 Very little is known about Jelco switches, and there is little trace left of the company itself.
 Hopefully with time, more will be discovered.
-Although a number of their patents are available online, none of these correspond with the known and suspected switch types.
+Although a number of their patents are available online, there is little correspondence with the known and suspected switch types.

-The only semi-confirmed type is JKS-91.
-The part number was provided by Australian manufacturer Microbee Technology who used them in their 1980s home computers.
+JKS-91 is only known from the Australian Microbee 1980s home computer.
+The part or model number was provided by Australian manufacturer Microbee Technology.
 No official literature of any form has been forthcoming, not even an invoice with part numbers on.

-These are “integrated dome” switches, with the dome placed vertically at the side of the switch.
+These are elastic contact switches, with the dome placed vertically at the side of the switch.

 A switch was found in the “TOuSJE” keyboard, with characteristics very similar to JKS-91.
 In particular, it has a vertical contact module with a horizontally-protruding rubber dome.
 The external design of this contact module bears a significant resemblance to that of Omron B3G-S. This keyboard, PCB model JMC-100B, was made by Datacomp.
 Most switches in this keyboard were SMK J-M0404 series, with no apparent reason for a few being of another brand.

 A very similar keyboard, PCB model JMC-82 and Datacomp model DFK-505, was found with solely these switches; this keyboard was sold by Phoinix.
 Here, you can see that the contact system is something like Futaba MD series, but with a rubber dome to transfer the force from the plunger instead of a metal spring.
 Overall, the design seems to be a hybrid of Futaba, Omron and Alps switches.

 These switches are not identified at all, and are not branded, but they seem to also be Jelco.